Congrats on your first paycheck! Let’s put it to work for you

 Take advantage of available resources

-When it comes to tackling your money goals, your credit union can be an invaluable asset.
+When it comes to tackling your money goals, your credit union can be an invaluable asset to help you establish a zero-sum budget, learn how to use your first credit card and deal with those difficult student loan payments.